-The (single) output of a threshold condition can be used as one of the inputs of other threshold conditions.
-This means that one can combine threshold conditions to build complex logical expressions, e.g. (x OR y) AND (u OR v).
+The (single) output of a threshold condition can be used as one of the inputs to another threshold condition.
+That means you can combine threshold conditions to build complex expressions such as (x OR y) AND (2 of {a, b, c}).

-When one creates a condition, one can calculate its cost, an estimate of the resources that would be required to validate the fulfillment.
+When you create a condition, you can calculate its cost, an estimate of the resources that would be required to validate the fulfillment.
+For example, the cost of one signature condition is 131072.
 A BigchainDB federation can put an upper limit on the complexity of each condition, either directly by setting a maximum allowed cost, or indirectly by setting a maximum allowed transaction size which would limit the overall complexity accross all inputs and outputs of a transaction.
 Note: At the time of writing, there was no configuration setting to set a maximum allowed cost, so the only real option was to set a maximum allowed transaction size.